TriValleyCoderDojo/beginner-web/session1/README.md

 **Important Terms**

+HTML stands for HyperText Markup Language.
 HTML is a markup language that we can use to add structure and formatting to content to be displayed in web browsers.

 A web browser (commonly referred to as a browser) is a software application for retrieving, presenting and traversing information resources on the World Wide Web.
 Examples are Firefox, Chrome, Internet Explorer and Safari.